Cubes (OLAP server): Features

+Cubes is capable of handling large amounts of data and complex queries.
+According to a review by TechTarget, Cubes can handle "data volumes in the hundreds of millions of rows" and "complex queries and calculations that require multi-level aggregations and dynamic subsetting."
+Additionally, the review notes that Cubes is well-suited for smaller organizations or teams that don't require the complexity and scalability of enterprise-level OLAP solutions.

 Model

 The logical conceptual model in Cubes is described using JSON and can be provided either in a form of a file, directory bundle or from an external model provider (for example a database).
 The basic model objects are: cubes and their measures and aggregates, dimensions and their attributes, hierarchies.
 Logical model also contains mapping from logical attributes to their physical location in a database (or other data source).